FranciscoPark/SNU-BKMS2-2024F/RAG/README.md

 1. **Load `data.zip`**: Download `data.zip` from this directory and upload it in your Colab notebook:

+You can download `data.zip` by pressing the `raw` button.

 <p align="center">
   <img width="70%" src="https://github.com/user-attachments/assets/0edb8d15-1feb-438a-946c-feb5057ae4a7">
 </p>

+You can upload it through drag-and-drop in Colab notebook directory.

 <p align="center">
   <img width="70%" src="https://github.com/user-attachments/assets/902a555c-32cb-4941-82e4-ff57678775c4">